10/24/2024

 Operator

 Thank you.
 Ladies and gentlemen, we will now be conducting a question and answer session.
-If you would like to ask a question, please press star and one on the telephone keypad.
+If you would like to ask a question, please press star and 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
-You may press star and two if you would like to remove your question from the queue.
+You may press star and 2 if you would like to remove your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-Ladies and gentlemen, we will wait for a moment while we
+Ladies and gentlemen, we will wait for a moment while we poll for questions.
+The first question is from the line of Joshua Dennelly with Bank of America.
+Please go ahead.

 speaker